sandeep194920/MERN_Projects/24_github_users/README.md

 - `reduce` function to calculate number of times an item occurs in an array of objects
 - How to sort an object / How to convert object values into array for sorting purpose
 - Alternative setup of useEffect - `useEffect(cbFunction, dependencyArray)`
+- How to use `gif` as loading spinner?

 ---